Tudat/tudat/tutorials/applicationWalkthroughs/propTargeting.rst

 .. warning:: Don't load the spice kernels inside the UDP!
 This will cause the kernels to be loaded each time the UDP is called, which will slow the application down, and result in an error by spice when a certain limit is reached.

 The UDP contains an empty constructor and a normal constructor.
 In the normal constructor, the final argument, :literal:`useExtendedDynamics`, is a boolean variable that determines if either only the Earth gravitational influence is used (:literal:`false`, default) or if also the lunar and solar gravitational influence are implememted.
-The :literal:`get_bounds()` is implemented in the same way as before, but the fitness function is implemented differently, which will be discussed here.
+The :literal:`get_bounds()` is implemented in the same way as before, but the fitness function is implemented differently, which will be discussed later.
+To reduce the computation time of the optimization example, it is important that a part of the code is put in the constructor.

-First, the orbit of the targeter is defined:
+First, in the constructor, the orbit of the targeter is defined:

 .. code-block:: cpp

     // Definition of the orbit
-    const double earthRotationRate = 2.0 * mathematical_constants::PI / physical_constants::SIDEREAL_DAY;
-    const double earthRadius = spice_interface::getAverageRadius( "Earth" );
+    earthRadius_ = spice_interface::getAverageRadius( "Earth" );
-    const double radiusOfPerigee =  earthRadius + altitudeOfPerigee_;
+    radiusOfPerigee_ =  earthRadius_ + altitudeOfPerigee_;
-    const double radiusOfApogee = earthRadius + altitudeOfApogee_;
+    radiusOfApogee_ = earthRadius_ + altitudeOfApogee_;
-    const double earthGravitationalParameter = spice_interface::getBodyGravitationalParameter( "Earth" );
+    earthGravitationalParameter_ = spice_interface::getBodyGravitationalParameter( "Earth" );
-    const double semiMajorAxis = (radiusOfApogee + radiusOfPerigee)/2.0;
+    semiMajorAxis_ = (radiusOfApogee_ + radiusOfPerigee_)/2.0;

-The next part of the fitness function is the set up of the integration, the bodies, and the environment.
+The next part of the constructor is the set up of the integration, the bodies, and the environment.
 This is done in a similar manner as in the :ref:`walkthroughsUnperturbedEarthOrbitingSatellite`.
 Thus if a part of this tutorial is not clear, the reader is referred to this example (and the following examples on that page).

 The following code shows the initialization of the integration, the bodies, and the environment:

 .. code-block:: cpp

     //Integration time: half a orbit
-    const double simulationStartEpoch = 0.0;
+    simulationStartEpoch_ = 0.0;
-    const double simulationEndEpoch = 1.2 * mathematical_constants::PI *
+    simulationEndEpoch_ = 1.2 * mathematical_constants::PI *
-            std::sqrt(pow(semiMajorAxis,3)/earthGravitationalParameter);
-    const double fixedStepSize = 2.0;
+            std::sqrt(pow(semiMajorAxis_,3)/earthGravitationalParameter_);

     // Create the body Earth from Spice interface std::map< std::string, boost::shared_ptr< BodySettings > > bodySettings;
     if( useExtendedDynamics_ )
     {
         bodySettings =
-                getDefaultBodySettings( {"Earth", "Moon", "Sun"}, simulationStartEpoch - 3600.0, simulationEndEpoch + 3600.0 );
+                getDefaultBodySettings( {"Earth", "Moon", "Sun"}, simulationStartEpoch_ - 3600.0, simulationEndEpoch_ + 3600.0 );
         bodySettings[ "Moon" ]->rotationModelSettings->resetOriginalFrame( "J2000" );
         bodySettings[ "Moon" ]->ephemerisSettings->resetFrameOrientation( "J2000" );
         bodySettings[ "Sun" ]->rotationModelSettings->resetOriginalFrame( "J2000" );